sf-wdi-gaia/trees/README.md

   * if balanced, `O(log(n))`
   * if not balanced, `O(n)`

-*A balanced binary search tree is as short as it can be - it has "missing children" only on its bottom level and the level right above the bottom.
-We care because shorter trees are faster, so <strong>balanced</strong> binary search trees are faster than unbalanced!*
+*A <strong>balanced</strong> binary search tree is as short as it can be - it has "missing children" only on its bottom level and the level right above the bottom.
+We care because many of the things we like to do with trees take less time if the tree is shorter!*

 Operations for a binary search tree:
   * access the root node